1956/7 #5012 Olympic Massed Start

 Brakes: Mafac c/pulls.

-Given to me by a Redhill CC member clearing out his shed.
+Originally owned by a Redhill CC member, now clearing out his shed.
 Original, unrestored, scruffy.